oganm/stockfisher/README.md

 ![](README_files/stockfish_vs_stockfish.gif)

 The resulting game can be analyzed using `gameAnalysis`.
+These games tend to end in a stalemate as both engines have access to the same resources.
+One could try giving less time to one of the players but with pondering on, any time one player spends thinking gives other player the time to think, especially since they are more likely to ponderhit each other since they are the same engine.

 ``` r
 evaluations = gameAnalysis(board,movetime = 500,stockfish = stockfish,progress = FALSE)